13 Reasons Why Resin Is Yellowing [And Fixes]

 Why does epoxy resin turn yellow?
 Epoxy resin can turn yellow due to several factors.
 This includes exposure to UV light, incomplete mixing, high humidity during curing, heat exposure, aging, and the use of low-quality materials.

-Understanding these causes is crucial.
-Preventing yellowing involves using UV-resistant epoxy, ensuring thorough mixing, working in a controlled environment, storing your projects away from heat and light, and using high-quality resin.
+Slowing down yellowing involves using UV resistant epoxy, thorough mixing, working in a controlled environment, storing your projects away from heat and light, and using high-quality resin.

 1. UV Exposure Turns Resin Yellow